 AMAZON IS A GREAT SUPPLIER OF FIRST TIME BUYERS

 Every product on Amazon is subject to the Product Life Cycle.
 The span of this cycle varies between products and niches and sometimes it can take some time but eventually, sales will decline.
 This can be due to more competition in the marketplace or customers just aren’t interested in your product anymore.

 Having a website, customer email list, messaging and social media combined with solid branding will retain your customers and get loyalty.

-So why start with Amazon?Good question.
+Good question.
 Here are some unbelievable statistics as to why Amazon is the perfect place to start and build your eCommerce business.

 - Nearly 60% of people in the US start searching for their intended product on Amazon first.
 This makes Amazon the biggest product search engine in the world by far and is definitely a must location to position your products.

 - 46% of all US sales online are done on Amazon.com.
 Which equates to a huge amount of people, money and potential customers for you.

 - 304 million people in the US are Amazon members.
 This means the vast majority of people in the US are Amazon shoppers.

 These figures are just for US customers but really illustrate how dominant Amazon is in the eCommerce world.